-As discussed in Section 3.3.1.2, once the project is operating, noise levels are expected to be negligible.
+As discussed in section 3.3.12, once the project is operating, noise levels are expected to be negligible.
 Noise generated from the turbine-generator system would be the greatest source of operational noise.
 The loudest noise levels would be associated with the powerhouse which will be underground.
 Given the attenuation rates and that the powerhouse is located underground, noise levels would not contribute to elevated ambient noise beyond 500 feet of the substation.
-Therefore, the impact on environmental justice communities would be less than significant.
+Therefore, noise impacts on environmental justice communities would be less than significant.